rupanjanaghosh9/Akaike-assignment/README.md

 **Assumptions:
 News Source Reliability:

-The project assumes that the news articles fetched from Google News RSS are reliable and up-to-date.
+The project assumes that the news articles fetched from Google  are reliable and up-to-date.

 It assumes that the articles are in English and can be processed for summarization and sentiment analysis.